pernillejorg/retrieval-effects-claim-verification/README.md

 - **MAPLE** (Zeng and Zubiaga, 2024): a few-shot claim verification method using seq2seq training dynamics as classifier features
 - **DOMLIN** (Stammbach and Neumann, 2019): a FEVER shared-task system built on a supervised sentence ranker followed by an entailment classifier

+Both are systems proposed to verify claims better.
+This project holds the task fixed and varies retrieval instead, so the comparison is one of scope: neither prior system set out to characterise how retrieval fails, which is the question asked here.

   ---

 ## Status